All Episodes

 If he doesn't come up with something, he's going to need a security detail.

-He did he won't accept it.
+He won't accept it.

-If prosecutor Patrick Fitzgerald decides not to indict Carl Rover scooter Livy, DNC chairman Howard Dean will refuse to accept the decision.
+If Prosecutor Patrick Fitzgerald decides not to indict Carl Rover scooter Livy, DNC Chairman Howard Dean will refuse to accept the decision.

-Dean appeared confused at times during the interview, at one point implying that former House Majority Leader Tom Delay of being involved in a cover-up to stonewall Fitzgerald's investigation.
+Dean appeared confused at times during the interview, at one point implying that former House Majority Leader Tom DeLay of being involved in a cover-up to Stonewall Fitzgerald's investigation.

 You link delay to this.

-I mean, that's that's a leap.
+I mean, that's a leap.

-And when Stephanopoulos called called him on it, Dean admitted to having trouble keeping his thoughts straight and chalked it up to all the scandals coming from this White House.
+And when Stephanopoulos called him on it, Dean admitted to having trouble keeping his thoughts straight and chalked it up to all the scandals coming from this White House.

-We've got a couple sound bites, not enough time to get to them right now here, and I'm gonna get a better look at them and see exactly what he says.
+We've got a couple soundbites, not enough time to get to them right now here.

-But he's not gonna accept it.
+But he's not going to accept it.

 Now, I don't know what that means.

-When the when the chairman of the Democratic National Committee does not accept the fact that there are no indictments.
+And the chairman of the Democratic National Committee does not accept the fact that there are no indictments.

-We'll have it on for the remainder of the program at Rush Limbaugh.com.
+We'll have it on for the remainder of the program at rushlimbaugh.com.

-So we've only just begun, folks, two more big, big broadcast hours to go.
+Two more big, big broadcast hours to go.

 Export Selection